 Should your child be well enough to attend we do require you to notify us of any illness that has occurred.
-This ensures our team is able to monitor for any signs of reoccurrence or for unusual child behavior.
-In extreme cases this will also ensure any symptoms of infectious diseases are picked up early and managed effectively.
+This ensures our team is able to monitor for any signs of reoccurrence or for unusual child behaviour.
+In extreme cases, this will also ensure any symptoms of infectious diseases are picked up early and managed effectively.

 Key Guidelines for Exclusion

 Based upon Public Health England guidance we adhere to the following exclusion periods depending upon the symptoms and illness.